-- You may vote on each proposal, in which case your shares will be voted in accordance with your choices. - In voting on the nominees for director, you can either vote "FOR ALL" the nominees or withhold your vote on the nominees as a group or with respect to any particular nominee. - You may abstain on one or more of the proposals on the advisory vote on the compensation of our executive officers, the advisory vote on the frequency of the advisory vote on the compensation of our executive officers, and the ratification of the appointment of KPMG LLP as our independent registered public accounting firm, in which case no vote will be recorded on such matters. - You may return a signed proxy card without indicating your vote on any matter, in which case the designated proxies will vote (i) to elect all of the nominees as directors, (ii) to approve the compensation of our executive officers, (iii) for the option that future advisory votes on the compensation of our executive officers be conducted every year, and (iv) to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 28, 2012.
+- · You may vote on each proposal, in which case your shares will be voted in accordance with your choices. - · In voting on the nominees for director, you can either vote "FOR ALL" of the nominees or withhold your vote on the nominees as a group or with respect to any particular nominee. - You may abstain on one or more of the Company's proposals: to approve, on a non-binding, advisory basis, the compensation of our named executive officers and to ratify the appointment of KPMG LLP as our independent registered public accounting firm. - You may return a signed proxy card without indicating your vote on any matter, in which case the designated proxies will vote (i) to elect all of the nominees as directors, (ii) to approve the compensation of our named executive officers, and (iii) to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2014.